Black History Month

 February 2024

-'Black Inventors and innovations'
+'Black Inventors and Innovations'

 From groundbreaking inventions to revolutionary innovations, delve into the often-overlooked stories of Black inventors who shaped history.
 Discover the enduring impact and resilience behind their creations, highlighting the rich tapestry of contributions that have influenced our world.